jacobdbt2100/Python-Data-Analytics/README.md

 Create a small program to summarise student scores from a CSV file using lists and dictionaries.

-## Week 2 — Working with Data, NumPy, and Pandas (Importing, cleaning, and analysing structured data)
+## Week 2 — Working with Data, NumPy, and Pandas (Importing, cleaning, and analyzing structured data)

 - Importing data from CSV, Excel, and other sources
 - Introduction to NumPy arrays